 For instance, the movie Blow is a true story about drug smuggler George Jung.
 Jung grew up in a poor family with a father who had trouble paying the bills.
 As a result, Jung grew up identifying disproportionately with earning money and being rich and doing it in whatever way he could.
 Once he began smuggling drugs, the social pressures of those around him, the drug cartels and the lifestyle he lived continued to reinforce his choice to receive validation from money and wealth.
 Even if you haven’t seen the movie, it’s fairly obvious that eventually his life unraveled along with all of the relationships which mattered to him.

 In my own life, I over-identified with my sex life and the validation I received from women.
-This lead to me becoming depressed and living on a couch with no job.
+This led to me becoming depressed and living on a couch with no job.
 Later on, when I was building my business and often working 14-16 hour days simply to make a rent payment, a simple refund request or 2-3 days with no new sales could send me spiraling into a depression.
 Both of these examples from my life were times when I was investing myself completely into one area — women and business — and forsaking other important areas of my life and my identity.

 In the case of the man in Robbins’ seminar, he lived an entire life that reinforced his identity as a man who could make money.
 He worked 100 hour weeks for decades.
 He made millions.
-Everyone who knew him, knew him as the man who could make money and did.
+Everyone who knew him as the man who could make money and he did.
 Many of them knew him and liked him because he could make money.

-This constant reinforcement and lack of diversity in his life eventually warped his perception in himself away from being a father, a husband, a friend, a role model, and instead a walking bank account.
+This constant reinforcement and lack of diversity in his life eventually warped his perception in himself away from being a father, a husband, a friend, a role model, and instead, a walking bank account.
 That’s all that came to matter to him and his identity.
 He had nothing else going for him because he never invested in any other aspects of his relationships.
 And when the money went, so did his self-worth along with it.

 What Do You Care About?